 Reef Aquarium Lighting

-Fast forward about 20-something years and I have some corals in extremely dimly lit tanks doing just fine.
+Fast forward about 30-something years and now I have some corals in extremely dimly lit tanks doing just fine.
 So in the bright tank example the intensity was probably close to 1200 PAR if not more.
 In my low light setup, the PAR was about 50.
 In both cases, coral grew just fine.
 In fact, with the exception of Acropora the vast majority of the corals we keep here do quite well in low light.
 What seems to be more important than raw intensity is consistency.

 In terms of coral biology, what type of lighting that will work the best for your tank will depend a great deal on what animals you intend to keep.
 As I mentioned before, corals will adapt to lighting by regulating their zooxanthellae so most coral will grow under any of these lighting technologies.
 Having said that, it is also entirely possible to have some corals take on a desirable appearance while other corals become less attractive under the same light.
 Such is the price to be paid for a mixed reef tank.
 It is often not possible to optimize a light for every coral inhabitant when they come from completely different geographies and natural conditions.